cablelabs/micronets-ws-proxy/README.md

 ## 1 Quick Start

-### 1.1 Checkout out the Micronets infrastructure project
+### 1.1 Checkout out the Micronets websocket proxy project

 From a directory containing your micronets repositories (e.g. "~/projects/micronets")

 ```
-git clone git@github.com:cablelabs/micronets-infrastructure.git
+git clone git@github.com:cablelabs/micronets-ws-proxy.git
 ```

-This will create a "micronets-infrastructure" containing the websocket proxy.
+This will create a "micronets-ws-proxy" directory containing the websocket proxy.

 ### 1.2 Setting the proxy parameters